mppdg/NotificationService/README.md

 ## Enpoints summary

-Scroll to the bottom of this page for more details
+See usage reference at the bottom of this page

 - `POST /api/auth/signup` Register a user account
 - `POST /api/auth/signin` Login a user account